 - Dog Ear muffs will not work to completely block out the sound, but can dull the noise and make it less threatening.

 - Thundershirts are like a big warm hug.
 No one is sure why they work, but certainly some dogs are reassured by this slightly compressive dog coat.

 - Through a Dog’s Ear is a series of audio CDs developed by Victoria Stilwell, with calming music and full instructions on how to introduce loud noises gradually.

 In some dogs pharmacological intervention is necessary.
 There is a variation in the sensitivity and efficacy of the medication, so contact your veterinarian well in advance, as you might need to do a few trials to get the dose and medication right for your dog.
 In dogs that have multiple anxieties, such as separation anxiety it is sometimes useful to put them on longer term medications that can lower their level of arousal.

 An anxious dog is not in a state that allows learning to take place.
-Behavioural modification can be completely ineffective if your dog is consistently anxious, hyperactive, hyper-vigilant and unable to concentrate.
+Behavioral modification can be completely ineffective if your dog is consistently anxious, hyperactive, hyper-vigilant and unable to concentrate.
 Chemical changes in the brain that occur after several weeks of medication, combined with training can really improve the quality of life for an anxious dog and their owner.
 Not all dogs require life-long medications, many can be gradually tapered off their ‘happy pills’.

 Many dogs like to go somewhere dark and cosy when scared.
 You can assist by providing a sound-proof room or den, set up with a comfy bed, some toys, and preferably some distracting noise such as the radio or TV.
 This should not be somewhere you banish your dog to, because chances are he will feel safer with the family nearby.
 You can create a den anywhere you like, but ideally use a relatively sound-proof internal room or an area without a window.